0x644BE25/Syrah/Syrah_tutorial.md

 All the information that Syrah needs to run the pipeline is stored in the `manifest.txt` file.
 The main README has [details about specific manifest parameters](https://github.com/0x644BE25/Syrah/blob/main/readme.md#manifest-parameters) but for this tutorial the file `tutorial_manifest.txt` should have everything in the right place.

-**OPTIONAL:** Of necessity the unedited `tutorial_manifest.txt` uses local rather than global paths.
-When possible it is recommended to use global paths instead of relative paths to avoid errors.
+**OPTIONAL:** The unedited `tutorial_manifest.txt` uses local rather than global paths, but when possible it is recommended to use global paths instead of relative paths to avoid errors.
 [Learn about relative versus absolute paths here](https://www.linuxbash.sh/post/understanding-absolute-and-relative-paths).
 Converting `tutorial_manifest.txt` to global paths is good practice to prepare for running Syrah on your own data!
 To find the global path to a given directory, navigate your terminal to (or open a terminal window at) the directory and use `pwd`

 ## 4. Run Syrah